Are Allergies and Headaches Triggering Your Migraine Attacks?

 1. Food allergies – Reading food labels more carefully.
 Looking at them, it seems corn is in everything so I’m trying to eliminate foods that have it as the first 5 ingredients listed.

-3. I took the medication to rid me of my sinusitis and now have preventative medication to take at night to hopefully help with the migraine I am waking with each morning.
+3. I took the medication to rid myself of my sinusitis and now have preventative medication to take at night to hopefully help with the migraine I am waking with each morning.

 4. I now have an appointment for my son to be allergy tested for his chronic breathing and upper respiratory issues.
 He is currently on preventative medication and breathing treatments.